iotivity/IoTivity-Getting-Started/index.md

 IoTivity is an open source framework that implements the [OCF](https://openconnectivity.org) (Open Connectivity Foundation) protocol for easy, secure device-to-device communication for IoT devices.
 IoTivity includes the following:

-- A reference implementation of **client software** (e.g., a OTGC Linux client or Android app for controlling a smart home device)
+- A reference implementation of **client software** -- for exampe, the OTGC (Onboarding Tool and Generic Client) on Linux or Android app for controlling a smart home device
 - A reference implementation **server software** that runs on the actual IoT device
 - **Tools that generate code** for the server software, based on a JSON file that you will create to describe your device’s capabilities